MarlinFirmware/MarlinDocumentation/_development/coding_standards.md

 ### Capitalization

 For Marlin variables, data members, functions, and methods use `lowercase_with_underscores`.
 Use `camelCase` names only when class names and methods already uses that format.
-Marlin classes should use `my_class_name` format.
+Marlin classes may use `MyClassName` format or `my_class_name`.
+Core classes tend to use camel-case, with general-purpose classes using underscore format.

  - `my_function_name(int in_integer, float in_float=0.0)`
  - `MyClass`, `classMethod`, `classData`